 Learn Fun Facts About the Piano

 Due to its wide range of notes and sounds, the piano is considered to be the ‘king of musical instruments”.
-Share these fun facts about this instrument with friends and family in honor of Piano Month:
+Share these fun facts about this instrument with friends and family in honor of National Piano Month:

 - Most Piano Players on One Piano.
 A world record was set using the most piano players on one piano in Birmingham, United Kingdom in 2019.
 88 young players, one for each key, used extenders so that they could each reach their key without crowding on top of each other.

 - The Galaxy Piano.
 One of the most expensive pianos in the world was built in the United Arab Emirates and is plated in 24K gold.
 It has an automatic lid and curved keys that contribute to its cost of $1.36 million.